 How do barriers to the diffusion of academic research affect innovation?
-In 2008, the NIH mandated free online availability of funded research.
+In 2008, the National Institutes of Health (NIH) mandated free online availability of funded research.
 This policy caused a 50 percentage point increase in free access to funded articles.
 We introduce a novel measure, in-text patent citations, to study how this mandate affected industry use of academic science.
-After 2008, patents cite NIH-funded research 12-27% more often.
-Non-funded research, funded research in journals unaffected by the mandate, and academic citations see no change.
+After 2008, patents cite NIH-funded research 12% to 27% more often.
+Nonfunded research, funded research in journals unaffected by the mandate, and academic citations see no change.
 These estimates are consistent with a model of search for useful knowledge.
-Ineffciency caused by academic publishing may be substantial.
+Inefficiency caused by academic publishing may be substantial.